Jaguar: Hunting and diet

-It has been hypothesized to be an adaptation to "cracking open" turtle shells; armored reptiles may have formed an abundant prey base for the jaguar following the late Pleistocene extinctions.
+It has been hypothesized to be an adaptation to cracking open turtle shells; armored reptiles may have formed an abundant prey base for the jaguar following the late Pleistocene extinctions.
 However, this is disputed, as even in areas where jaguars prey on reptiles, they are still taken relatively infrequently compared to mammals in spite of their greater abundance.

 Between October 2001 and April 2004, 10 jaguars were monitored in the southern Pantanal.
 In the dry season from April to September, they killed prey at intervals ranging from one to seven days; and ranging from one to 16 days in the wet season from October to March.

 The jaguar uses a stalk-and-ambush strategy when hunting rather than chasing prey.
 The cat will slowly walk down forest paths, listening for and stalking prey before rushing or ambushing.
 The jaguar attacks from cover and usually from a target's blind spot with a quick pounce; the species' ambushing abilities are considered nearly peerless in the animal kingdom by both indigenous people and field researchers and are probably a product of its role as an apex predator in several different environments.
 The ambush may include leaping into water after prey, as a jaguar is quite capable of carrying a large kill while swimming; its strength is such that carcasses as large as a heifer can be hauled up a tree to avoid flood levels.
 After killing prey, the jaguar will drag the carcass to a thicket or other secluded spot.
 It begins eating at the neck and chest.
 The heart and lungs are consumed, followed by the shoulders.

 Social activity

 The jaguar is generally solitary except for females with cubs.
-In 1977, groups consisting of a male, female and cubs, and two females with two males were sighted several times in a study area in the Paraguay River valley.
-In some areas, males may form paired coalitions which together mark, defend and invade territories, find and mate with the same females and search for and share prey.
-A radio-collared female moved in a home range of 25-38 km2, which partly overlapped with another female.
+In 1977, groups consisting of a male, female and cubs, and two females with two males were sighted several times in a study area in the Paraguay River valley; a radio-collared female moved in a home range of 25-38 km2, which partly overlapped with another female.
 The home range of the male in this study area overlapped with several females.
+In the Venezuelan Llanos and Brazilian Pantanal, male coalitions were detected, which marked, defended and invaded territories together, hunted together and mated with several females.

 The jaguar uses scrape marks, urine, and feces to mark its territory.

 The size of home ranges depends on the level of deforestation and human population density.
 The home ranges of females vary from 15.3 km2 in the Pantanal to 53.6 km2 in the Amazon to 233.5 km2 in the Atlantic Forest.
 Male jaguar home ranges vary from 25 km2 in the Pantanal to 180.3 km2 in the Amazon to 591.4 km2 in the Atlantic Forest and 807.4 km2 in the Cerrado.